TelemetryDeck/SwiftSDK/README.md

 You can update the configuration after TelemetryDeck is already initialized.

-## Payload
+## Parameters

-You can also send additional payload data with each signal:
+You can also send additional parameters with each signal:

 ```swift
 TelemetryDeck.signal("Database.updated", parameters: ["numberOfDatabaseEntries": "3831"])